dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/project-recommendations.md

 | Governance | Public Model Missing Contract | Models with public access that do not have a model contract to ensure the data types | [GitHub](https://dbt-labs.github.io/dbt-project-evaluator/0.8/rules/governance/#public-models-without-contracts) |

+## The Recommendations tab

 Models, sources and exposures each also have a Recommendations tab on their resource details page, with the specific recommendations that correspond to that resource:

 <Lightbox src="/img/docs/collaborate/dbt-explorer/example-recommendations-tab.png" width="80%" title="Example of the Recommendations tab "/>